Netiquette, or rules of conduct on the Internet

 11/06/2020

 These days, most of us have access to the Internet.
-It is even necessary in the era of pandemics, when a good part of work and education has shifted to remote mode.
+It is even necessary in the era of pandemics, when a large part of work and education has shifted to remote mode.
 Cinemas, pubs and galleries have closed, so we spend most of our leisure time online as well.
 We watch series, browse articles, comment on posts.
 Younger and younger children are getting tablets from their parents.
 But no one teaches us how we should behave while online.

 The Internet gives a false sense of anonymity.
 We have the ability to publish any content.
 We feel impunity by insulting others.
 We don't care about spelling or phrases of politeness.